-- Wash and completely dry the salad leaves and keep in a dry bag in the crisper section of your fridge.
-If your leaves aren't completely dry then bacteria could form.
+- Wash and completely dry the salad leaves and keep them in a dry bag in the crisper section of your fridge.
+If your leaves aren't completely dry, then bacteria could form.

 - Cut the cucumbers, pat them dry and place them in a covered container in your refrigerator.

 - Cut the avocado and add plenty of lemon juice to prevent browning, and keep it in a covered container in the fridge (only 1-2 hours in advance).

 - Make the dressing and store in a sealed glass container in the fridge.